 Category Description Components Contains a standard library of all components, arranged by function.
-Projects Contains a library of project-specific components (e.g., SEEK or CIPRes) Statistics Contains a library of components for use with statistical analysis.
+Projects Contains a library of project-specific components (e.g., SEEK or CIPRes) Disciplines Contains a library of components arranged by discipline (e.g., Chemistry or Ecology) Statistics Contains a library of components for use with statistical analysis.